2024 Update Coming Soon

 More than 30 bike and scooter sharing startups have cumulatively raised ~$8.5 Billion between 2016 and June 2021.
 Bike sharing startups raised ~$5.5 Billion whereas the remaining $3 Billion has been raised by various scooter sharing startups between 2015-June 2021.

 If ride hailing taxis are meant to fill the gap/white space between car ownership and public transport.
-Micro mobility can fill a lot of white space between public transport, short haul trips and the most important – Ride hailing taxis.
+Micromobility can fill a lot of white space between public transport, short haul trips and the most important – Ride hailing taxis.

-The micro mobility market is in a very nascent phase at the moment and its evolution or growth will be subject to regulatory clearance, consumer adoption and additional funding from investors.
+The micromobility market is in a very nascent phase at the moment and its evolution or growth will be subject to regulatory clearance, consumer adoption and additional funding from investors.

 Bike sharing was also thought of as the next big thing in 2017 and even in early 2018, when Ofo and Mobike got funding to the tune of Billion dollars but now Ofo is mulling for bankruptcy and Mobike is facing an uncertain future.
 Read our Bike sharing report to know more

 Lime, Tier and VOI have claimed to have profitable months, first 3 in this business.
 Lime doesn’t plan to fundraise as they are reinvesting their profits to deliver new hardware, new modes and expanding to new cities across Europe and beyond.

-Data shows investors have injected $371 million into U.S. micro mobility firms in 2020, while European rivals have raised $687 million.
-Europe appears to be the target market for micro mobility firms.
+Data shows investors have injected $371 million into U.S. micromobility firms in 2020, while European rivals have raised $687 million.
+Europe appears to be the target market for micromobility firms.

 Europe and USA also saw a new product introduction in the form of mopeds by Lime across various cities though the response is yet to be known.

-Voi Technology announced the launch of the City Innovation Fund – a $3-million commitment to expand parking, improve safety, and advance sustainability of micro mobility vehicles and operations.
+Voi Technology announced the launch of the City Innovation Fund – a $3-million commitment to expand parking, improve safety, and advance sustainability of micromobility vehicles and operations.

 The fund’s investment priorities include expanded parking options that reduce pavement clutter to ensure cities remain accessible, as well road safety innovations focusing on novel approaches to infrastructure, rider education, and vehicle technology.

 App less riding is also a key element various firms are looking to so that they can increase the utility among non app users which improves overall fleet utilisation.
 Therefore, one has to read the market needs and growth signs very minutely before making any claim about micromobility market future growth.
 To know more about Global Electric Skateboard Market, read our report

 Helbiz, a micromobility provider, disclosed that it has signed a letter of intent to buy Wheels, a competitor in the market that sells seated scooter versions and has incorporated helmet technology.
 The “mainly all-stock deal’s” financial details were not made public, but the company said it anticipates completing the acquisition by year’s end.